PaddlePaddle/models/fluid/faster_rcnn/README.md

     sh ./pretrained/download.sh

 Set `pretrained_model` to load pre-trained model.
 In addition, this parameter is used to load trained model when finetuning as well.
-Please make sure that pretrained_model is downloaded and loaded correctly, otherwise, the loss will be NAN during training.
+Please make sure that pretrained_model is downloaded and loaded correctly, otherwise, the loss may be NAN during training.

 **data reader introduction:**